 Marathoners meet at the general all-club meetup at 6:50am on Saturday mornings.
 Mid-week runs are on your own, but you’ll frequently find other Marathoners out at the Rose Bowl on Tuesday and Thursday evenings.
 Check our calendar to verify specific location and time as conflicts occasionally cause a change in location.

 As with any Pacer program or run, all you need is a water bottle and some comfortable running shoes.
 We also recommend a sports watch or phone with a run tracker app (loads of Pacers are on Strava or Garmin), but it is by no means required.

 In order to get the most out of your training, we have these recommendations to keep you motivated and enjoying your workouts:

 - Always consult your healthcare provider before beginning any exercise program.

 - Find a partner for your workouts.
-You and your partner can keep one another motivated and take your mind off the hard work.
-Use the club’s Facebook page to help find running partners in advance.
+One of your fellow Pacers might be the perfect candidate.
+You’ll keep one another motivated and take your mind off the hard work!

 - Midweek cross training helps balance your training by engaging different muscles.
 These workouts can take the form of just about anything; yoga, biking, weight training, and walking are all great.

 - Stretch after your workout when your muscles are warm to help your body recover.